Axelrod-Python/Axelrod/docs/tutorials/getting_started/visualising_results.rst

 Visualising the payoff matrix
 -----------------------------

-We can also easily view the payoff matrix described in `Payoff_matrix`_, this becomes particularly useful when viewing the outputs of tournaments with a large number of strategies::
+We can also easily view the payoff matrix described in :doc:`payoff_matrix`, this becomes particularly useful when viewing the outputs of tournaments with a large number of strategies::